Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Introduction

 \section{Introduction}

 The surprising expressiveness of graph neural networks (GNNs) has aroused an explosion of interests in graph representation learning~\cite{hamilton2020graph}, resulting in extensive applications ranging from social network analysis~\cite{socialnetwork} to molecular biology~\cite{molecular1,molecular2}, even to regular data processing like text mining~\cite{nlp} and image processing~\cite{cv1}.
-Despite their practical success, it is not yet guaranted that GNNs can be effective for arbitrary graph data.
+Despite their practical success, it is not yet guaranteed that GNNs can be effective for arbitrary graph data.

 One notable feature in graphs is heterophily~\cite{zhu2020}: connected nodes may have different class labels or properties.
 In real-world systems, many graphs exhibit strong heterophily.
-For instance, matchmaking website tends to connect people to those with the opposite gender, the hierarchical organization structure of many natural and man-made systems shows the leader-member relations.
+For instance, the matchmaking website tends to connect people to those with the opposite gender, the hierarchical organization structure of many natural and man-made systems shows the leader-member relations.
 When applying GNNs on such graph data, the implicit assumption underlying GNNs that node features should be similar (smooth) among neighboring nodes is violated, which makes it very possible to learn undiscriminating features for different classes.

 To tackle this issue, a few recent work has made efforts to capture node feature encoded in the topology from different respects.
 For example, by looking into the distribution of class labels in a graph, Zhu et al.~\cite{zhu2020} find that the 2-hop neighborhood is less heterophilious than the nearest neighborhood, thus it is expected to improve the power of graph learning by leveraging the second-order neighbors.
 Geom-GCN~\cite{pei2020} maps a graph to a continuous space to capture long-range dependencies between nodes such that the information on distant nodes with the same label is able to be exploited in node representation learning.
-Though the prior work has carefully redesigned the way of information integration, to optimize representation learning strategy needs to exhaustively examine the characteristics of class label distribution in a graph, which remains a great challenge.
+On the other hand, it is possible to aggregate messages from different neighbors (i.e., homophilious neighbors and heterophilous neighbors) in different ways based on the semantic similarity between neighboring nodes~\cite{gbkgnn, ACM}.
+Though the prior work has carefully crafted the way of information integration, to optimize representation learning strategy needs to exhaustively examine the characteristics of class label distribution in a graph, which remains a great challenge.